Boston Green Line Train Derailment Causes Concern

 - Be careful entering and exiting the train.
 Believe it or not, a large amount of passenger injuries on trains take place when individuals are entering or exiting a train car.
 There may be a gap between the train and platform, so be mindful when boarding or leaving a train.

 While there are steps individuals can take to avoid injury while riding a train, many times it is out of the passenger’s hands.
-If you or a loved one are injured in a train accident, you may be entitled to compensation.
+If you or a loved one are injured in a train accident in Boston, you may be entitled to compensation.
 The team at DiBella Law Offices, P.C., can help you though the legal process, and help you get the compensation you are deserve.
 Call our Boston office at (617) 870-0907 for a no-obligation, free consultation.